wrengit/Piano-Tutor/README.md

 The site was developed on a Dell XPS 13 13" 2-in-1 touch screen laptop.
 Initial testing was conducted with Brave Browser, Microsoft Edge, and Chrome.
 Mobile testing used a Huawei P20 pro, using Brave, Chrome, and Firefox.
 There was no availability of Apple devices, either mobile or desktop to conduct testing.

 All testing was conducted manually.

+The site was tested with W3 html & css validators.

 ### Browser compatibility
 * On desktop/laptop, Brave Browser and Chrome showed full functionality.
 Audio played immediately after key press and fast repeated key presses stopped the audio cleanly before restarting.
 On mobile devices, Brave and Chrome showed full functionality, except for a short delay between registering keypress and playing a note.
 This was found to be a common issue on mobile browsers.
 Several attempts were made to remedy this situation including removing the user’s ability to zoom and using a JS plugin 'fast-click'.
 None of the changes removed the short ms delay in registering a click.